This binary addition calculator sums up the numbers represented with zeros and ones (you can generate them with the binary converter).

 How to use the binary addition calculator?

-To make the binary math calculator perform addition of binary numbers, follow the steps below:
+To make the binary math calculator perform the addition of binary numbers, follow the steps below:

 Enter the second binary number in the second row.